 Know Your Giclee Print

 Giclee printing (pronounced zhee-clay) is a method of printing to create high quality Images.
 Originating from the French term, “la giclée,” it means, “that which is sprayed or squirted.”
-Giclee printing began in the 1980s, when high-resolution digital scans were used in conjunction with archival quality inks.
-In 1991, printmaker Jack Duganne coined the term for fine digital prints that are made on inkjet printers.
+Giclee printing began in the 1980s, when high-resolution fine art images printed with archival quality pigment inks.

-The choice of paper is crucial: the paper or substrate used to print the final piece must be of archival quality, acid free and 100% cotton or rag base These types of papers are the best for longevity and true colour reproduction,
+The choice of paper is crucial: the layered paper or substrate used to print Giclee must be of archival quality, acid free and 100% cotton or rag base These types of papers are the best for longevity and true colour reproduction,

 What is Digital